yogeshmayekar/NYKAA-CLONE/README.md

  5.Submit a pull request from your branch to the main repository.

 Credits
 The original Nykaa website was designed and developed by the Nykaa team.
-This clone was created by [YOGESH MAYEKAR], based on the design and content of the original website.
+This clone was created by YOGESH MAYEKAR, based on the design and content of the original website.